L1TnzO/geospatial-incident-platform/client/README.md

 - Expanding filter controls with richer presets and legend components
 - Wiring in station overlays and severity-based styling
-- Hydrating the incident detail modal with `/api/incidents/{id}` data and coordinating selection with the incidents table/dashboard metrics
+- Expanding the incident detail modal with richer formatting (attachments, responder checklists) and coordinating detail refresh cues with dashboard metrics
 - Layering station metadata (coverage zones, contact actions) once the modal is hydrated and coordinating filters between station/incident overlays

 Refer to `src/components/MapView.tsx`, `src/components/IncidentClusterLayer.tsx`, and `src/hooks/useIncidents.ts` for the current implementation.